-To be recommended for an Idaho Standard Exceptional Child Special Education Generalist (K-12) certificate through the Idaho State Department of Education, a candidate must meet the following standards: - 1.
-Complete all requirements for a baccalaureate degree. - 2.
-Complete requirements of the teacher education program in effect at the time of admission to teacher education and any additional requirements if required by changes in the standards of state regulatory agencies. - 3.
-Complete all education courses and content courses in the special education major with a grade of C (2.0) or better. - 4.
-Maintain a 2.75 or better cumulative GPA. - 5.
-Pass the PRAXIS II elementary content test (#0014). - 6.
-Pass the PRAXIS II Special Education test: Core Knowledge and Mild to Moderate Applications (#0543). - 7.
-Pass the Idaho Comprehensive Literacy Assessment (ICLA). - 8.
-Receive a favorable vote of the Teacher Education Council for recommendation for certification.
+5. Pass the PRAXIS II elementary multiple subjects test (#5031).
+6. Pass the PRAXIS II Special Education test: core knowledge and mild to moderate applications (#5543/#0543).
+7. Receive a favorable vote of the Teacher Education Council for recommendation for certification.
 Completing an Idaho approved teacher education program will enable a candidate to be recommended for certification in other states.
 Deviations from the teaching major or certification requirements must be authorized by the Department Chair.
 Bachelor of Arts, Secondary Education Objective: To prepare students to teach content courses in grades 6-12 (K-12 for Art, Kinesiology and Music) and meet the requirements for Idaho certification.
 Administrators: Content Area Department Chairs; Director, Teacher Education; Chair, Department of Education SECONDARY PROGRAM REQUIREMENTS:

 Requirements: See specific content area below for courses and credits.
-Professional Education Courses:

-Professional education core (35 credits) including: EDUC1100.
-Introduction to Teaching (1) EDUC2110.
+Professional Education Courses: Professional education core (36 credits) including: \EDUC1100.
+Introduction to Teaching (1) PSYC2110.
 Educational Psychology (3) EDUC2250.
 Cultural Diversity in Education (2) EDUC2750.
-Technology in the Classroom (3) EDUC2960.
+Technology in the Classroom (3) \EDUC2960.
 Field Experience (1) EDUC3150.
-Education of Exceptional Children (3) [Kinesiology Ed majors may substitute KINE3630] - EDUC3410.
-Content Literacy in Secondary Classrooms (3) - EDUC3510.
-Teaching Methods in Secondary Classrooms (3) [Exempt: Music Ed Area majors] - EDUC3750.
-Classroom Management in Secondary Schools (2) - Special Methods Courses in first and second teaching fields or teaching area - EDUC3920.
-Foundations of Education (2) - EDUC4850.
-Secondary School Start-Up (1) - EDUC4860.
-Student Teaching in the Middle School/Junior High School (12); or, - EDUC4870.
-Student Teaching in the Senior High School (12) - Courses must be taken at Northwest Nazarene University.
+Education of Exceptional Children (3) [Kinesiology Ed majors may substitute KINE3630] \EDUC3410.
+English Language Learners and Content Literacy in Secondary Classrooms (3) \EDUC3510.
+Teaching Methods in Secondary Classrooms (3) [Exempt: Music Ed Area majors] \EDUC3750.
+Classroom Management in Secondary Schools (2) \Special Methods Courses in first and second teaching fields or teaching area \EDUC3920.
+Foundations of Education (2) \EDUC4850.
+Secondary School Start-Up (1) \EDUC4950.
+Seminar/Capstone (1) \EDUC4860.
+Student Teaching in the Middle School/Junior High School (11); or, \EDUC4870.
+Student Teaching in the Senior High School (11) \ Courses must be taken at Northwest Nazarene University.
 Program Certification Requirements:

 - 1. Complete all requirements for a baccalaureate degree. - 2.
 Complete a subject teaching area emphasis of at least 45 semester credit hours as recommended by the subject department and approved by the Department of Education, or completion of a first teaching field emphasis of at least 30 semester credit hours and a second teaching field emphasis of at least 20 semester credit hours as recommended by the subject departments and approved by the Department of Education.
 These areas and fields include: - 1.
 Teaching areas: art, biology, chemistry, English, kinesiology, mathematics, music, Spanish. - 2.
-First teaching fields: biology, chemistry, English, history, kinesiology, mathematics, Spanish. - 3.
+First teaching fields: biology, chemistry, English, history, kinesiology, mathematics, psychology, Spanish. - 3.
 Second teaching field: American government/political science, art, biology, chemistry, communication, economics, English, health, history, kinesiology, mathematics, music, physics, psychology, Spanish. - 3.
 Complete requirements of the teacher education program in effect at the time of admission to teacher education and any additional requirements if required by changes in the standards of state regulatory agencies. - 4.
-Complete all required education courses and required content courses with a grade of C (2.0) or better. - 5.
-Pass the PRAXIS II content test(s) in teaching area or fields. - 6.
+Complete all required education courses with a grade of B- (2.7) or better. - 5.
+Complete all required content courses with a grade of C (2.0) or better. - 6.
+Maintain a 2.75 or better cumulative GPA. - 7.
+Pass the PRAXIS II content test(s) in teaching area or fields. - 8.
 Receive a favorable vote of the Teacher Education Council for recommendation for certification.
 Completing an Idaho approved teacher education program will enable a candidate to be recommended for certification in other states.
 Deviations from the teaching major or certification requirements must be authorized by the Department Chair.
 Subject teaching areas and fields: